By José Alberto Hermosillo

 Palestine, 2014

 He prays for peace at the border wall with Israel.
-Then, the Pope meets with the Orthodox leaders at the Holy Sepulcher in one of the most transcendental actions of his Pontificate.
+Then, the Pope meets with Orthodox leaders at the Holy Sepulchre in one of the most significant actions of his Pontificate.

 Cuba, 2016